/*

 "Two-seven Echo Romeo, expect holding at BIGGY, standard right turns, EFC one-four-one-five zulu.
 LaGuardia is running twenty-minute delays and they're pushing them up to us.
 Advise holding fuel and intentions."

 EFC 14:15 zulu is 14 minutes from now.
 You have your fuel.
-Your situation is good — but you now have decisions to make.
+Your situation is good.
+It also now contains decisions.

 <div class="choice-list">